fastrgv/AdaVenture/README.md

 adaventure.bat (Windows 64-bit)
 adaventure32.bat (Windows 32-bit)
 adaventure_osx (Mac)
-adaventure_gnu (Linux)
+adaventure_gnu (Linux, AdaCore build)

-The linux executable was built on [RedHat-based] Scientific-Linux to not only run well, but to rebuild easily.
-I believe this single linux executable will run on most recent distributions of linux.
-It has been tested on OpenSuse and Mint.
+The linux executable has been recently tested on Trisquel, ScientificLinux, and Mint.

-Note that the Windows executable can be run on linux using wine thusly:
+Also, the Windows executable can be run on linux using wine thusly:
 	* wine binw64/adaventure64.exe